djaus2/CC2650SensorTag-CE/README.md

 # CC2650SensorTag-CS-Creators
 A **C#** **UWP** (Universal Windows Platform) App for the Texas Instruments **CC2650SensorTag** CC2650STK implementing **Unpaired** **BLE**  Bluetooth Low Energy  connectivity as available with **Windows 10 Creators Edition**. ***Targets:*** *IoT-Core, Phone, Desktop*

-See ["The running app" Issue](https://github.com/djaus2/CC2650SensorTag-CE/issues/1) for an image of the app running.
-Also see other images under Issues.
+See Issues for an images of the app running.

-Wiki now includes a HowTo Log and Ho\wTo Read SensorTag values with the  app.
+The Wiki now includes a HowTo Log and HowTo Read SensorTag values with the app.

 Bug Fix 2:
 ==============================